joranE/skiershiny/faq.md

 * exceptional skiers (e.g. Marit Bjoergen) are less likely to distort everyone's points,
 * more comparable across race formats (interval start, mass start, etc.).

-Race penalties are calculated in a roughly analogous was as FIS points.
-Instead of being set by the top five finishers it is set by the "middle five" finishers.
+Race penalties are calculated in a roughly analogous way as FIS points.
+However, instead of being set by the top five finishers it is set by the "middle five" finishers.
+Additionally, race penalties are not forced to be zero for WC and similar events.
+Instead, race penalties are applied to all races, but they are inflated by a constant scaling factor for non-WC races.

+Of course, it could also end up not working as well as I'd thought as I get to see it in action over a real season.
+The plan is to evaluate and adjust next summer.

 ***